trinodb/trino/docs/src/main/sphinx/admin/properties-http-server.md

 - **Default value:** `true`

 Enable use of the HTTP/2 protocol for internal communication for enhanced scalability compared to HTTP/1.1.
-Only turn this feature off, if you encounter issues with HTTP/2 usage within the cluster in your deployment.
+Only turn this feature off if you encounter issues with HTTP/2 usage within the cluster in your deployment.

 ### `internal-communication.https.required`